Day 1, Arrival and transfer from Porto airport

 After breakfast at the hotel, start your day riding north, crossing the river to Esposende and alongside the Cávado river – then through the quaint villages of the north of Portugal.
 At km15 you’ll start climbing and entering a more technical trail until you cross a very narrow bridge across the Neiva river – another climb will follow until you reach Viana do Castelo, across the river, where you will be able to see te “Santa Luzia” church on top of the nearby mountain range.
 The historical city center is a good option to stop for lunch and visit.
 After Viana, keep riding north and inland, through the mountain range – some urban single tracks and ancient paved roads will follow, until you reach “Vila Praia de Âncora”, from where you’ll ride the Ecopista, by the shoreline, until you reach your hotel, “Portas do Sol”, just outside Caminha or Caminha "Design & Wine Hotel" (included in the "premium" option)

-Hotel – Portas do Sol or Design & Wine Hotel (included in “premium” option)
+Hotel – Porta do Sol or Design & Wine Hotel (included in “premium” option)

-Hotel – Hotel Pazo de Lestrove or Os Lambráns (included in “premium” option)
+Hotel – Hotel Pazo de Lestrove ( upgrade to superior room in "Premium" option)

-Day 7: Cycling the Camino: Padrón – Santiago de Compostela (28km)
+Day 7: Cycling the Camino: Padrón – Santiago de Compostela (28km, 475 meters accumulated height)

 After breakfast you’ll begin the last stage of your Way of St. James.
 This will be a small test to your will and tenacity as the route starts going uphill almost from the start.
 You’ll go through small villages and churches with clear signs that the end of the Way is near.
 When you arrive visit the Santiago de Compostela Cathedral, end point of your pilgrimage.
 Compostela is a millennial city with places and monuments that deserve a visit, such as its plazas in the central area of the old town, the narrow streets and traditional markets.
 Check-in at your hotel, Virxe de La cerca or the epic Parador de Santiago (included in the "premium" option), and then dedicate the rest of your afternoon to visit the pilgrims office and discover this medieval city's traditions, culture and heritage.